riptl/docker-netem/README.md

 # Docker netem agent

+`netem-agent` is a container that artificially slows down a Docker network.
+I use it to test the behavior of distributed systems when exposed to real-world networking conditions.

 - Easily emulate properties of WANs in a Docker network via [`netem`](http://man7.org/linux/man-pages/man8/tc-netem.8.html)
   - Delay packets with jitter